 Matters aren’t helped by the fact that companies create their own names for strains.
-Growing conditions change the characteristics of a plant.
-Therefore, if two companies are selling Girl Scout Cookies, for example, you don’t necessarily get the same effects.
+Furthermore, growing conditions change the characteristics of a plant.
+Therefore, if two companies are selling Girl Scout Cookies, for example, you won’t necessarily get the same effects.

 We can fall into the trap of assuming that an indica or sativa plant only produces a specific type of effect.
 This is fundamentally untrue.
 A cannabis plant’s cannabinoids and terpene content are responsible for the different effects produced.

-At the time of writing, researchers have identified over 110 cannabinoids in the marijuana plant.
-Some experts believe there are probably over 200.
-These cannabinoids have a significant impact on your body and mind because of their effect on the human endocannabinoid system (ECS), which scientists discovered in 1992.
+At the time of writing, researchers have identified over 110 cannabinoids in the marijuana plant, and some experts believe there are probably over 200.
+These cannabinoids significantly impact the body and mind because of their effect on the human endocannabinoid system (ECS), which scientists discovered in 1992.

 The ECS consists of a series of receptors located in the glands, cells, organs, and brain.
 They produce substances akin to marijuana cannabinoids, which affect inflammation, pain, mood, memory, and a host of other functions.
 If you have even a vague familiarity with weed, you will have heard of the cannabinoids THC and CBD.
 They are the most abundant cannabinoids in marijuana plants.

-Indica and sativa plants contain all of these cannabinoids.
-It is the quantity of cannabinoids that dictates a plant’s effects.
-For a long time, it was believed that indica plants had higher levels of THC, while sativas had more significant amounts of CBD.
-High in THC strains are popular amongst patients who need a robust euphoric experience to combat pain, anxiety, and depression.
+Indica and sativa plants contain all of these cannabinoids, and it is the cannabinoid and terpene content that determines a plant’s effects.
+For a long time, people believed that indica plants had higher levels of THC, while sativas had more significant amounts of CBD.
+High THC strains are popular amongst patients who need a robust euphoric experience to combat pain, anxiety, and depression.

 Strains high in CBD contain minimal THC and are typically used by patients seeking relief for their symptoms without the intoxicating effects.
-Strains with a balanced THC/CBD level, such as Harlequin, offer symptom relief and mild euphoria.
+Strains with a balanced THC/CBD level offer symptom relief and mild euphoria.
 Of course, it isn’t this simple!

 Have you ever tried aromatherapy to relax your mind and body?
 If so, you have already experienced the effects of terpenes, the aromatic compounds found in marijuana, fruit, and other plants.
 The fantastic smell of citrus or pine you get from your favorite strain is due to its unique terpene content.
-To date, researchers have identified well over 100 terpenes.
-There are likely hundreds more.
+To date, researchers have identified well over 100 terpenes, and there are likely hundreds more.

 Terpenes are capable of stimulating or relaxing an individual.
 A plant’s terpene type and content also help dictate the strain’s effects.
-For instance, linalool is known for providing relaxation, whereas pinene offers a mental and physical boost.
-We advise you to become familiar with a strain’s terpene content.
-This process will improve your knowledge of how to choose the right strain for your needs.
+For instance, linalool provides relaxation, whereas pinene offers a mental and physical boost.
+We advise you to become familiar with a strain’s terpene content to help you choose the right strain for your needs.

 Terpenes potentially alter the effect of THC on your body and have an impact on potency.
 For instance, you could have two strains with a THC content of 18% apiece.
-However, if they have different terpene content and types, one strain could be more potent than the other and provide effects that you don’t expect.
+However, if they have different terpene content, one strain could be more potent than the other and provide effects that you don’t expect.